EpocDotFr/todotxtio/README.md

 ## Gotchas

-  - Projects and contexts will always be appended to the end of each todos when exporting them.
+  - Projects, contexts and tags will always be appended to the end of each todos when exporting them.
 This means that if you're parsing such a todo:

 ```
-I'm in love with +python.
-Python @ftw guys
+I'm in love with +python. due:2016-12-01 Python @ftw guys
 ```

 And then if you're writing it to a file (without even modifying it), you'll end with:

 ```
 I'm in love with.
-Python guys +python @ftw
+Python guys +python @ftw due:2016-12-01
 ```

-Not ideal, I know.
+Not ideal, I know (at least for projects and contexts).

   - This is my very first PyPI package.